mantej1995/Upwork/upwork/package_creator/exe_dashScript/README.md

-## created exe of simple python dash script using pyinstaller
+## Created exe of simple python dash script using pyinstaller
 steps followed

 1.created run.py file in the same directory as our sample script(app.py)